 Photographers are liable for infringement of privacy, personal rights, emotional impact on the subjects and even any damage to cultural or religious feelings of an individual.

 When it comes to the use of photographs – In almost all the scenarios, it is the liability of the publisher or the company using the photograph.
 The photographer is not liable.
 The Model Release still should be collected by the photographer since it is easier for the photographer to do so, especially if it is a photograph of a person with no other contact information.
 After all, photographer happens to be in the location where the photograph was captured.
-Is it therefore not logical for the photographer to collect the Model Release?
-In the absence of Model Release, it may be difficult for the photographer to sell such a photograph.
+Is it therefore not logical for the photographer or someone present at the scene to collect the Model Release?
+In most planned photo-shoots, a model release is usually signed before the photography begins.

 Contents of a Model Release